 After working at Tohono O’odham Community College, a tribal college on the Tohono O’odham Nation in Arizona, Casey moved back to the East Coast to be closer to family and to work with his Tribe.
 He now works for the United South and Eastern Tribes Inc. (USET) to serve as the Tribal Climate Science Liaison between eastern tribes and the Northeast and

-Southeast Climate Science Centers (NE & SE CSC).
-His role is to work with the NE & SE CSCs to provide current climate science information, identify climate research needs and priorities, and to provide climate adaptation planning support for Tribal Nations in USET’s service area.
+Southeast Climate Adaptation Science Centers (NE & SE CASC).
+His role is to work with the NE & SE CASCs to provide current climate science information, identify climate research needs and priorities, and to provide climate adaptation planning support for Tribal Nations in USET’s service area.

 Ultimately Casey will be working with Tribal Nations to connect the climate science with traditional knowledge for supporting climate adaptation planning within these Nations.